-Our preventative educational programmes addresses mental health, behavioural and emotional issues amongst students as well as challenges to resilience and wellbeing amongst staff in schools and universities.
+iheart addresses the root causes of mental health, behavioural and emotional issues amongst young people as well as challenges to resilience and wellbeing amongst staff in schools and educational institutions.

-We are committed to turning the tide; our programme is already creating resilient children, resilient students, resilient families, resilient schools, resilient universities and a more resilient society, proving that education truly is the key to prevention.
+Through our preventative-based early intervention approach, we are committed to turning the tide; our programmes are already creating resilient children, resilient students, resilient families, resilient schools, resilient organisations and a more resilient society, proving that education truly is the key to prevention.

 iheart Academy – Training for school teachers & staff